aid2e/BIC-MOBO/README.md

 ## Development strategy

-Develoment will start with the toolkit as-is (no EIC components) and build this new problem from the ground-up, using the [dRICH-MOBO](https://github.com/aid2e/dRICH-MOBO) as reference.
+Develoment will build this new problem from the ground-up, using the [dRICH-MOBO](https://github.com/aid2e/dRICH-MOBO) as reference.

 ### Steps:

 - [x] Create simplified environment creation/deletion scripts
-- [ ] Run toy example on BIC simulation using only Ax, AID2E, and dummy objectives
+- [ ] Run optimization locally on BIC simulation using scheduler with one objective, energy resolution
-- [ ] Integrate and run toy example with aid2e scheduler
+- [ ] Run workflow with one objective on hPC resources via SLURM using scheduler
-- [ ] Implement realistic objectives inspired by previous BIC studies
+- [ ] Implement second objective, electron-pion separation
-- [ ] Run optimization at scale.
+- [ ] Run workflow with both objectives on HPC resources via PANDA using scheduler

 ### Design Goals:

 - Minimal startup for new users;
 - Integration with developing AID2E scheduler;
-- Ability to run small tests locally (without scheduler), and large productions remotely (with scheduler);
+- Ability to run small tests locally  and large productions remotely (both can be handled by scheduler);
 - Clear separation of interface to toolkit and definition of problem;
 - And clear separation of EIC-specific analysis/software components and AID2E framework components.